 "Passing Shower" a tactile and audio work for the Refinery Art Gallery exhibition Blind Date:

 Painted a mural on the Koha Shed (Victory Community Centre) with the help of a group of students and locals, part of the process for scoping the Te Wairepo Project (for delivery up until June 2017).
 (Funded by Nelson City Council)

 Flock is woven Installation on the estuary edge shows a line of oyster catchers taking off.
 Created with Cid Shearman for the Tahuna Sculpture walk it is now installed at Natureland along the rescued bird recovery avairy.

 - 2017 Fringe Art Project ~ Part of the Nelson Fringe Festival, a hanging manually operated zoetrope ... thanks Eliot

 Te Wairepo ~ Place | People | Participate (a tributary of Project Maitai/Mahitahi funded through Nelson City Council)

-A communty engagement project using art and events to encourage greater connection and kaitiaki (care/guardianship) of Te Wairepo York Stream.
+A communty engagement project using art and events to encourage greater connection and kaitiakitanga (care/guardianship) of Te Wairepo / York Stream and its surrounding area.